bkonkle/nakago/website/docs/features/axum-http.md

 # Axum HTTP Applications

-The `nakago-axum` crate defines `AxumApplication`, which wraps `Application` and provides a way to Run an HTTP service.
+The `nakago-axum` crate defines `AxumApplication`, which wraps `Application` and provides a way to Run an HTTP service and use the `Inject` container via Axum's `State` mechanism.

 ## Application Lifecycle

 ### Init

-The `Init` Hook for an Axum Application automatically adds the `HttpConfig` and `AuthConfig` Config Loaders before the user-provided hook is invoked and the Config is generated.
+The `Init` Hook for an Axum Application automatically adds the `http::Config` and `auth::Config` Loaders before the user-provided hook is invoked and the Config is generated.

 ### Startup

 The `Startup` Hook for an Axum Application uses the State with the provided Router, allowing the flow of the application to proceed through the Axum request handlers.

+## Routes

+Routes are Loaded ahead of time and then initialized on Init.
+They have access to an Axum State extractor that pulls the `Inject` container out to be used within handlers.
+This approach is similar to Async-GraphQL's data facility.

+TO BE CONTINUED...

 ## Starting the Application